himangshuj/himangshuj.github.io/_posts/2019-03-20-reflections-on-a-decade-of-paid-coding.md

 They insulate the core code-base from libraries brought in by third parties like SOAP dependencies etc.</p>

 ### Which programming language  and framework to use ?
+This can get very religious.
+I have seen a lot of debates from seemingly smart people that the language they like is the best language.
+It is partially true that the language the main architect is most proficient with is the best language provided it is reasonably popular and stable.
+By reasonably popular, I mean how many projects and libraries exists in github.
+How many questions exist in stack overflow.
+It is tempting to sometime go by marketing jargon of a every fancy new language and it is very important to resist the temptation.
+A few parameters I find useful to evaluate a framework are

+* Does it support out of box standard authorization and authentication
+* Does it generate crud apis(how easy is it to change data-model)
+* Does it handle form validations
+* Is it easy to hire
+* Is it scalable
+* Re-usable with existing code
+* Project stability
+* Ease of Debug/support

 ## Inspiration